ClairHoulihan/Hive-Wikipedia/README.md

 ## Getting Started

-for a Linux environment:
+For a Linux environment:

 git clone https://github.com/ClairHoulihan/Hive-Wikipedia.git

 mkdir ~/wikimedia_data

-To run the queries, you will need Hadoop, HDFS, YARN and HIVE downloaded, and have them running on the system
+To run the queries, you will need Hadoop, HDFS, YARN and HIVE versions described in technologies used downloaded, and have them running on the system

-You will also need to download all of the files used to create the tables.
+You will also need to download all of the files used to create the tables into the wikimedia_data directory.
 Running the bash script in the project will give the files necessary, but they will also need to be unzipped using bunzip2 for the .bz2 files and ginzip2 for the .gz files

 Using dbeaver is the best tool for utilizing the queries in this project.